 If you’re like me, you have a bunch of odd books.
-Paper backs, bright colors, torn bindings…but I don’t have the heart to get rid of them.
+I don’t have the heart to get rid of paperbacks, bright colors, and torn bindings…but I don’t have the heart.
 After all, I may want to read that again someday!

 However, I didn’t like the messiness that they created on the bookshelf.
 Try as I might, they were too many odd colors and sizes to make them look nice.
 So I decided to do something about it; I covered them with paper.
 It’s just the cheap, brown roll you find in the paint section of the hardware store.

 1. Make a stack of the books that look bad on the shelf.